 What is a Bass Boat?

-You may have heard the term “bass boat” in your search to understand what kind of boats bass anglers use in most cases.
+You may have heard the term “bass boat” in your search to understand what boats bass anglers use in most cases.
 There are a number of different makes, models and styles that are usually considered bass boats and some have special applications compared to others.
 We’ll start by explaining just what a bass boat is.

 The low profile build is also made to offer the best performance on a calm, flat lake.
 Most bass anglers spend their time fishing in large freshwater lakes and reservoirs where there is very little waves or surf rise in these bodies of water.
-These boats are also designed with a low profile to allow the greatest amount of stability for anglers when they are casting.
+These boats are also designed with a low profile to allow the greatest amount of stability for anglers when casting.
 The boat’s design is crafted so that

 When it comes to bass fishing, it’s common for an angler to be required to step out onto the edge of the boat when fighting fish and landing them.
-In a typical boat that’s built to handle high surf conditions, it’s very difficult to walk around the edge in the same way bass anglers must do when reeling in their catch.
+In a typical boat built to handle high surf conditions, it’s very difficult to walk around the edge in the same way bass anglers must do when reeling in their catch.

 There are two main types of bass boat hull materials that include aluminum and fiberglass.
 In recent decades, fiberglass boats have become the construction material of choice for professional bass anglers for a few specific advantages.